kevin192291/TypescriptZelda/README.md

 - 🆘 Please log as many bugs as possible!
 - 👻 Please share, I would like to get as many people looking as possible so this project doesn't dissapear

+## Controls
+Move with:
+W(👆),
+A(👈),
+S(👇),
+D(👉)
+🎒 Inventory:
+- Switch inventory item to the next item using the 'M' key
+- Switch inventory item to the previous item using the 'N' key
+- Quick select an inventory item with the number keys: 1-5 🤺 The 'Space Bar' will activate your currently selected item

 ## Setup
 Setting up is easy:
 ```